I am often asked through this website, and my Youtube channel, where, in my opinion, is the best place to stay in Fuerteventura.

 Most people opt to rent a private apartment and sample some of the lovely restaurants in the village as well as self-catering.

-- Cotillo Beach Hotel – this is the largest hotel offering all-inclusive if required
+- Cotillo Beach Hotel – this is the largest hotel offering all-inclusive if required.
+Click for package holidays to Hotel Cotillo Beach

 - Laif Hotel – a small hotel in the centre of El Cotillo with a rooftop pool